History of CHS

 1907 - Eleven rooms were added to what is now the center section of the main building.

-1916 - The six room manual training building was completed.
+1916 - The six-room manual training building is completed.
 Sometime after May of this year, the bell tower was removed.

 1931, March 10 - Student dedication was held.
 This was the first time the entire student body was present at a single assembly period.

-1936 - Senior High Stadium was built.
+1936 - Senior High Stadium is built.
 The name was later changed to Harrison Stadium.

-1939 - Construction began on the Industrial Arts Building, a new auditorium, and cafeteria.
+1939 - Construction begins on the Industrial Arts Building, a new auditorium, and cafeteria.

 1940 - Dedication of the Industrial Arts Building, auditorium, and cafeteria.

-1956 - Senior High School was renamed Central High School after the district builds more high schools.
+1956 - Senior High School was renamed Central High School after the District built more high schools.

 1983 - Construction was completed on a new physical education building/wrestling facility.
 Gymnasium and main building improvements were completed.

 1994 - Central receives its A+ Schools grant.
-In the fall of 1997, the Missouri State Board of Education designates Central as a Missouri A+ school.
+In the fall of 1997, the Missouri State Board of Education designated Central as a Missouri A+ school.
 The A+ Schools program is a school-improvement initiative established by the Outstanding Schools Act of 1993.
-The program raises academic standards, open new doors to higher education, and introduce students to the teaching profession though tutoring and mentoring activities.
+The program raises academic standards, opens new doors to higher education, and introduces students to the teaching profession though tutoring and mentoring activities.

 1996 - Central becomes the fourth school in Missouri to sponsor the International Baccalaureate degree program.
 As a result, student enrollment goes up after years of decline.